Chunjee/permutations.ahk/README.md

 ## API
 Including the module provides an object with one method: `.generate`

-### compareTwoStrings(array, [stringOut, maxPermutations])
+### generate(array, [stringOut, maxPermutations])
 Returns an array containing all possible permutations.

 ##### Arguments
 1. array (*): The array or string to find permutations of
 2. stringOut (bool): Optional, whether or not not elements of the return array should be combined into strings.
 Default is false meaning the result will be an array of arrays.
 3. maxPermutations (number): Optional, whether or not the number of permutations should be capped.
-This may be useful when dealing with a number of permutations that would otherwise take an excessive time to compute.
+This may be useful when dealing with a number of permutations that would otherwise take an excessive ammount of time to compute.

 ##### Returns
 (array): An array containing all permutations.